jadecobra/python_tdd_exercises/source/how_to/make_tdd_environment.rst

 ----

-This chapter covers a way to make a Python Test Driven Development environment
+This is one way to make a Python Test Driven Development environment

 .. contents:: table of contents
   :local: